Home

 }

-Note that out is the ouput of our algorithm: the actual distance of each pixel to the closest non-transparent pixel.
+Note that out is the output of our algorithm: the actual distance of each pixel to the closest non-transparent pixel.
 It is created as follows:

 val out = IntBuffer2d(width, height)

 As we can see, this step was pretty straightforward.
-Now, all that remains is to actually creat s, t and q.
+Now, all that remains is to actually create s, t, and q.

 To create the lower envelope, we’ll iterate an index u on the whole row: